se0hui/se0hui/README.md

 ----

 My name is Lee Seohui, and I am a first-year student at Gwangju Software Meister High School.
-I chose this school instead of a general high school because I wanted to study subjects I truly enjoy.
-I am the type of person who digs deep into things I find interesting or curious about, so I believe there is nothing I can't achieve as long as I am passionate about it.

 Music is the driving force of my life.
 I especially love singing and am also interested in home recording.
 Singing gives me a sense of freedom that nothing else can.